-In an effort to ensure that clinicians are clear about the safe use of single-dose/single-use vials, the Centers for Disease Control and Prevention (CDC) and Centers for Medicare & Medicaid Services (CMS) have restating their respective positions on the use of single-dose/single-use vials in healthcare settings.
-By doing so, these agencies seeks to dispel inaccuracies being disseminated to healthcare providers.
+In an effort to ensure that clinicians are clear about the safe use of single-dose/single-use vials, the Centers for Disease Control and Prevention (CDC) and Centers for Medicare & Medicaid Services (CMS) have restated their respective positions on the use of single-dose/single-use vials in healthcare settings.
+By doing so, these agencies seek to dispel inaccuracies being disseminated to healthcare providers.

 - CDC Position — Protect Patients Against Preventable Harm from Improper Use of Single-dose/Single-use Vials (May 2012)

 - CDC PowerPoint — Updates on Activities Related to Single-dose Vials (June 2012)

 - CDC Webpage (updated August 2012)

 - CMS — Safe Use of Single Dose/Single Use Medications to Prevent Healthcare-associated Infections (June 2012)

 - CDC Morbidity and Mortality Weekly Report: Invasive Staphylococcus aureus Infections Associated with Pain Injections and Reuse of Single-Dose Vials – Arizona and Delaware, 2012 (July 2012)